uit-hdl/pippeline/README.md

 # Installing
-After having installed this package in a regular manner (i.e., with `install.packages()`), additional non-CTAN packages are needed to finalize the installation, that is, successfully run this app.
+After having installed this package in a regular manner (i.e., with `install.packages()`), additional non-CTAN packages are needed to finalize the installation.
 They can be installed by means of the included script.
 Write this in an R terminal:

 ```